 Making caravan fridges work as claimed from solar

 Making electrical caravan fridges work as claimed from solar alone is totally feasible.
 A typical 40-110 litre chest and door opening electric fridge draws 0.7-1.0 amp hours/day per litre of their volume.
 Larger ones draw slightly less per litre.
 In temperate areas (up to 300 C) this typically requires 150-200 watts of solar, and 100-150 amp hours battery capacity per 100 litres of fridge volume.
 Above that 300 C solar capacity needs increasing by 5% for each 10 C. Alternator charging assists particularly if driving a few hours each day.
 See http://caravanandmotorhomebooks.com/dc-dc-charging/

 Three-way fridges work well on gas, from the alternator whilst driving and 110/230 volts when available.
 Their energy draw – of 12-30 amps (at 12 volts), however, is far too high for solar.
 See below re ‘Climate Class’.

 For making caravan fridges work as claimed competent installation is essential.
 Few are.
 Almost all can be improved by following that shown below.
 (When owners compare fridges – they are mostly talking about their respective competency of installation).

 Correctly installed and sensibly used RV fridges will work as intended.
-Marketing however advises what a product may do, not what it cannot do.
-A fridge’s temperature range is thus shown in the technical data, but not necessarily in the brochure.
+Do not get carried away by marketing claims.
+A fridge’s temperature range is shown in the technical data, not necessarily in the brochure.

 Gas and three-way fridges must suit the climate in which they are used.
 There may also be unrealistic expectations.